Top 5 Admissions Counselor Questions

 3. What deadlines do I need to keep in mind?

-"Every single school is going to do things slightly different as far as their admission process and timeline," says SLU admission counselor Stephen Barnes.
-He suggests students keep a spreadsheet of every school, deadlines and dates when they submitted important documents.
-Read more about keeping your collage search on track.
+"Every single school is going to do things slightly different as far as their admission process and timeline," says SLU admission counselor Michelle Rogers.
+She suggests students keep a spreadsheet of every school, deadlines and dates when they submitted important documents.
+Read more about keeping your college search on track.

 2. What scholarships are available?